nestorpersist/ostore/README.md

    2. It is written in Scala and makes extensive use of Akka actors.
    3. Keys are stored in sorted order rather than hashed.
-   4. It supports a continuous incremental map-reduce.
+   4. It supports continuous incremental map-reduce.

 ## Current State
 OStore is curently in the early stages of development and not